KILTprotocol/sdk-js/docs/getting-started.md

 attestation.store(attester)
 ```

-Importantly, the Attester builds the AttestedClaim object, which the Claimer can store and use:
+The request for attestation is fulfilled with the attestation, but it needs to be combined into the `AttestedClaim` object before sending it back to the Claimer:

 ```typescript
 const attestedClaim = new Kilt.AttestedClaim(extractedRequestForAttestation, attestation)
 ```

-The complete `attestedClaim` object looks as the following:
+The complete `attestedClaim` object looks as follows:
 ```typescript
 AttestedClaim {
   request: